Practical advantage of non-Hermitian enhanced quantum sensing: Introduction

-Despite the diversity of these strategies, the physical realization of non-Hermiticity remains a nontrivial task, as closed quantum systems are strictly governed by Hermitian Hamiltonians.
-One established route is through open quantum systems effectively described by the master equation~\cite{PhysRevLett.68.580,PhysRevA.100.062131}.
-In the quantum-trajectory picture, conditioning the dynamics on the absence of quantum jumps reduces the evolution to that governed by an effective non-Hermitian Hamiltonian.
-Nevertheless, this approach is severely limited by a success probability that decays exponentially with time; moreover, the accurate and efficient identification of null-emission events poses strict challenges for experiments.
-A more robust alternative involves engineering target non-Hermitian dynamics within an enlarged Hermitian framework by leveraging postselection techniques~\cite{PhysRevLett.101.230404,PhysRevLett.119.190401wu2019observation}.
-Yet, both approaches are ultimately hindered by the diminishing success probability of postselection.
-Once this probability is rigorously incorporated into the resource accounting, non-Hermitian sensors often show no fundamental advantage over their Hermitian counterparts, particularly from the perspective of quantum Fisher information~\cite{Naikoo_2026,g3n3-gh49,qk5r-h851}.
+Despite the conceptual richness of these strategies, the physical realization of non-Hermiticity remains a nontrivial task, given that closed quantum systems are fundamentally governed by Hermitian Hamiltonians.
+A conventional route utilizes open quantum systems described by Lindblad master equations~\cite{PhysRevLett.68.580,PhysRevA.100.062131}.
+In the quantum-trajectory picture, conditioning the system’s evolution on the strict absence of quantum jumps yields an effective non-Hermitian Hamiltonian.
+However, this null-measurement approach suffers from a success probability that decays exponentially with time, and experimentally isolating these rare, jump-free trajectories presents a daunting task.
+A more controllable alternative engineers the target non-Hermitian dynamics within an enlarged, dilated Hermitian space via intentional postselection~\cite{PhysRevLett.101.230404,PhysRevLett.119.190401wu2019observation}.
+Yet, both methodologies are ultimately bound by the diminishing success probability of postselection.
+From a rigorous resource-theoretic perspective, once this probabilistic overhead is factored into the metrological accounting, non-Hermitian sensors typically yield no fundamental advantage over optimal Hermitian strategies, especially when evaluated under the metric of quantum Fisher information~\cite{Naikoo_2026,g3n3-gh49,qk5r-h851}.